tfindley/ansible.roles.minishift/README.md

 Role Name
 =========

-A brief description of the role goes here.
+A simple role which will install Minishift and its dependencies, including libvirt.

 Requirements
 ------------